-This animation provides school personnel with steps and resources to improve access to asthma medications in schools.
+The American Lung Association created this animation to help guide school personnel with steps and resources to improve access to asthma medications in schools.

 A free interactive online learning module designed to assist designated school health staff assess a child’s readiness to carry and use a quick-relief inhaler.
 This course will teach participants to: describe the barriers to access to asthma medication in schools; overcome barriers with a variety of resources; assess a child’s readiness to self-carry asthma medications in schools; and, implement support activities for all students with asthma regardless of their level of independence.

-Asthma Action Plan for Home and School (English & Spanish)
+- Asthma Action Plan for Home and School

 Schools need to be informed if students have asthma and an asthma action plan must be available at home and school to help manage a child’s asthma.
 This form serves not just as the student’s medical treatment plan, but when signed by the healthcare provider and parent, can also act as an authorization form, thus eliminating the need for schools to collect and track multiple forms.